Information on Hand –Tufted Rugs

 also be desired.
 Direct sunlight will fade any dyes, so keep this in mind when designing the space.

-After seeing the space and deciding on the intricacy of the piece, I will develop a written quote.
+After visiting the space and deciding on the intricacy of the piece, a written quote will be provided.

 The Design Process